New Sexual Harassment Legislation in Illinois

 - How to contact and file a charge with the IDHR and the U.S. Equal Employment Opportunity Commission;

 - A prohibition on retaliation for reporting sexual harassment allegations; and

 - A requirement that all employees participate in sexual harassment prevention training.

 In addition to the required annual Sexual Harassment Prevention Training, restaurants and bars must also provide a supplemental training program that is specific to the restaurant and bar industry.
 This supplemental program must be provided to all employees, regardless of employment classification, at least once a year.
 Restaurants and bars may use the Department’s Model Supplemental Training Program (also to be developed) or may create their own program so long as it complies with the Act’s requirements.

 Failure to report the required disclosures to the Department and/or failure to train employees may result in a civil penalty based upon the size of the employer charged, the good faith efforts made by the employer to comply, and the gravity of the violation.
-For employers with less than 4 employees: a penalty is not to exceed $500 for a first offense; a penalty is not to exceed $1,000 for a second offense; and a penalty is not to exceed $3,000 for a third or subsequent offense.
-For employers with more than 4 employees: a penalty is a not to exceed $1,000 for a first offense; a penalty is not to exceed $3,000 for a second offense; and a penalty is not to exceed $5,000 for a third or subsequent offense.
+For employers with less than 4 employees: a penalty is not to exceed $500 for a first offense; not to exceed $1,000 for a second offense; and not to exceed $3,000 for a third or subsequent offense.
+For employers with more than 4 employees: a penalty is a not to exceed $1,000 for a first offense; not to exceed $3,000 for a second offense; and not to exceed $5,000 for a third or subsequent offense.

 Expands Entitlement To Unpaid Leave Due to Gender Violence